Marketing activation: Challenges

 A successful marketing activation will allow businesses to increase their profits and reach their strategic goals.
 There are however challenges that managers will face in putting in place a marketing activation program.
 One of the challenges is dealing with an ever-changing marketplace.
 Customer preferences and attitudes keep evolving and require managers to adapt rapidly.
-This poses a challenge because, for example, “direct marketing activation triggers that were accurate 6 months ago, may now be quite inappropriate.”
+This poses a challenge because, for example, "direct marketing activation triggers that were accurate 6 months ago, may now be quite inappropriate."

 Another challenge related to marketing activation has to do with reaching different target markets with culturally relevant propositions.
-McDonald’s is said to be a good example of a company that can effectively reach a diverse audience.
-Among the techniques it uses, “it engages in unique marketing activation, including strong use of PR and events targeted at black, Asian, and Latino youth.”
+McDonald's is said to be a good example of a company that can effectively reach a diverse audience.
+Among the techniques it uses, "it engages in unique marketing activation, including strong use of PR and events targeted at black, Asian, and Latino youth."

 Data-driven marketing activation

 Over the years, marketing activation has become more and more data-driven.
 This allows marketers to be more precise in their actions, measure results more effectively, and increase returns.
-This phenomenon has become more and more important because “marketing activation usually entails a universal blast of information to all consumers.
+This phenomenon has become more and more important because "marketing activation usually entails a universal blast of information to all consumers.
 Often, only a small proportion of the consumers react positively to such activation, resulting to waste in marketing expenses.
-If a circle of influencers can be identified for certain events or phenomena, then such activities can be focused into a group of factors or individuals, thus, optimizing the outcomes.”
+If a circle of influencers can be identified for certain events or phenomena, then such activities can be focused into a group of factors or individuals, thus, optimizing the outcomes."

 Different types of data are used in marketing activation.
-For example, “video-based measurement (...) provides visibility into shopper engagement and behaviour relative to exact marketing activation, enabling a holistic approach to shopper marketing.”
+For example, "video-based measurement (...) provides visibility into shopper engagement and behaviour relative to exact marketing activation, enabling a holistic approach to shopper marketing."

 CRM data and models are also used to improve the effectiveness of marketing activation.
-One of these models, the marketing funnel, “is a key conceptual framework that is routinely used by practitioners to deconstruct the marketing activation and identify key issues.”
+One of these models, the marketing funnel, "is a key conceptual framework that is routinely used by practitioners to deconstruct the marketing activation and identify key issues."

+Digital brand activation

+By the early 2010s, marketers were spending lavish sums on brand activations.
+At SXSW 2016, brand activations reportedly ranged from $500,000 up to $1.5 million, for campaigns that could only be experienced on-site over the short span of a few days.

+The Digital Brand Activation emerged in reaction to this.
+Greg Ippolito, creative director of the digital marketing agency IMA, asked: “If the goal [of these brand activations] is to raise brand awareness and drive a specific action, why aren’t more marketers challenging themselves to do this digitally?”

+Digital Brand Activations are online campaigns that serve the dual purpose of generating high-value MQLs while raising the awareness and value of a brand.

+It involves microtargeting a brand’s highest-value prospects, driving them inbound (via search and social), providing them with “an immersive, exhilarating experience,” nurturing them quickly through top-of-funnel, and converting them to opt-ins/leads.